Learn how to submit suspicious files found in your environment to Symantec Security Response for further review.

 Can I provide information or ask questions at this site?

 The web submission form includes a field to detail symptoms you believe are associated with this file.
-Security Response engineers do not provide answers to questions posed in this form.
+Symantec Security Response does not provide answers to questions posed in this form.
 If you need further information, please contact Technical Support.

-For Emails which prompt for credentials rather than download a file, use the Report Suspected Phishing Sites form.
+For emails which prompt for credentials rather than download a file, use the Report Suspected Phishing Sites form or submit to your AntiSpam vendor.
+The suspected missed malware portal is not for phishing mails, phishing attachments or missed spam.

 What happens next?